 Welcome to Atlantic Cape Community College!
-As President of Atlantic Cape, I am pleased to share with you the 2021-2022 edition of the college catalog.
+As President of Atlantic Cape, I am pleased to share with you the 2022-2023 edition of the college catalog.

 This catalog contains invaluable information that will help you navigate your road to success.
 But know that you are not alone.
-At Atlantic Cape, our student-centered approach to admissions, advising, registration, financial services, and your education in the classroom, will leave you with many opportunities for individualized assistance and guidance.
+At Atlantic Cape, our student-centered approach to admissions, advising, registration, financial services, and your education in the classroom will provide you with an individualized support system as you work to achieve your educational goals.
+In fact, I am proud to say that Atlantic Cape was recently recertified as a Leader College by Achieving the Dream for our commitment to fostering student success and creating a culture of equity.

 Now more than ever, Atlantic Cape students need flexibility to learn and grow, and we are wellpositioned to offer classes and student services in a variety of modalities.
-Through technological innovation and staying ahead of the curve on accessibility, we are equipped to provide the Atlantic Cape educational experience both remotely and on campus.
-Whether you want to take courses inperson, "live online", fully online, or hybrid formats, we are committed to providing classes and student services safely and effectively.
+Through technological innovation and staying ahead of the curve on accessibility, we are equipped to provide the Atlantic Cape educational experience both on campus and remotely.
+Whether you want to take courses in- person, "live online", fully online, or hybrid formats, we are committed to providing classes and student services safely and effectively.
+We also offer a variety of ways to get involved outside of the classroom, such as joining one of our many student clubs, athletic teams, or the Student Government Association (SGA).

 Remember that your education here is only the beginning.
-A degree from Atlantic Cape can lead to a variety of career pathways and are designed to transfer seamlessly to many four-year universities in New Jersey and beyond.
+A degree from Atlantic Cape can lead to a variety of career pathways and is designed to transfer seamlessly to many four-year universities in New Jersey and beyond.
 We strive to continuously improve our educational offerings and support services to meet the evolving needs of our community and to prepare our students to succeed.
-I encourage you, right now, to see where Atlantic Cape can take you.
+This includes the creation of new and innovative programs to prepare our students for the jobs of the future; for example, our state-of-the-art Innovation Center on the Mays Landing Campus supports two new degree programs in Cybersecurity and E-Gaming, and the Wind Training Center at the Worthington Atlantic City Campus will prepare workers for careers in the growing offshore wind industry.
+I encourage you to explore the wealth of opportunities available to you at Atlantic Cape!